planetar/bibbiGram/README.md

 Besides, U8g2lib cares for the display and Adafruit_BME280 does the sensor.
 ESP8266WiFi, WiFiClientSecure, EEPROM, DNSServer,ESP8266WebServer are requirements of WiFiManager or UniversalTelegramBot.

+mTypes.h defines a data structure for saving the Telegram token and other settings in the emulated Eeprom.

-And then there are xbm_images.h and chatid.h which I introduced to separate private content (pictures, name of telegram groups) from published code.
-Those 2 libs currently compromise the concept of an agnostic bot that gets all the config at startup.
-This is work to be done.
+And then there is xbm_images.h which I introduced to separate private content (pictures) from published code.
+This lib is in its published version just a placeholder where you could include own pics if you want that.

 ### 3rd party libraries and their repositories:
 - Adafruit_BME280 https://github.com/adafruit/Adafruit_BME280_Library